A Journey Through History and Restoration

 Destruction and Resilience

 Despite its resilience throughout centuries, Nagoya Castle faced its most significant challenge during World War II.
-In May 1945, American aerial bombing reduced the castle, along with turrets, palace, several keeps, and gates, to ashes.
+In May 1945, American aerial bombing reduced the main keep, small keep, The Honmaru Palace, and many other structures, to ashes.
 However, amidst the devastation, the spirit of Nagoya Castle endured.

 In 1959, the Main Keep of Nagoya Castle was reconstructed using ferro-concrete.
 However, by the 21st century, there was a growing appreciation for traditional architecture and cultural heritage.
 The decision was made to embark on a bold new endeavor – reconstructing the main keep using wood, as it was originally built centuries ago – a feat made possible by the detailed plans of the castle, which survived its 1945 destruction.